anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 ### Mass of the Exoplanets

-There is plenty of extremely large planets!
+There is plenty of extremely large planets.
 But still, the largest amount has approximately the same mass as Earth.

 ``` r
 exo %>%